sylwiavargas/lifecycle-methods-workshop/README.md

 # Lifecycle methods

-This is a repo for a lecture-workshop I gave on React 16 lifecycle methods.
+This is a repo for a lecture-workshop I gave on React 16 lifecycle methods in February 2020.
+Here is [a video from that lecture](https://youtu.be/MrBkhjE-YL0).

 I am using a codebase already known to students, namely [Hogwarts lab](https://github.com/learn-co-students/hogwarts-dumbo-web-120919).

-This repo contains three folders:
-- `starter_kit` for those who want to code-along;
-- `lecture_kit` which is the code I will use in the lecture (visible in the video);
-- `done_kit` in case we don't have time to cover all bonuses and you'd like to see how certain features/methods can be implemented.

-To start your adventure, `cd` into a folder of choice, run `npm install` and then `npm start`.

 ---